ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/LegacyTransaction.md

 ▸ **toJSON**(): [`JsonTx`](../interfaces/JsonTx.md)

-Returns an object with the JSON representation of the transaction
+Returns an object with the JSON representation of the transaction.

 #### Returns